MIDFIELDR/midfieldr/docs/reference/initialize_fye_proxies.md

 ## Details

+Assembles a data frame of students ever enrolled in First-Year Engineering (FYE) programs.
+Where practicable, a 6-digit CIP code is added to the data frame as a proxy for the student's preferred engineering major.
+If indeterminate, the proxy is NA and treated as missing data.

 At some US institutions, engineering students are required to complete a First-Year Engineering (FYE) curriculum before they can be admitted to a degree-granting major such as Civil, Electrical, or Mechanical